Home Houseplants Syngonium Red Spot Tricolor

 Syngonium Red Spot Tricolor vs Pink Splash

 Pink splash is not the same as Syngonium red spot tricolor.
-Novice plant collectors often conflate the two because pink splash can also fall under the name of red spot.
-The differences between the two plants are that the tricolor variety tends to be more variegated by having bits of white strewn throughout the green and pink coloring.
+Novice plant collectors often conflate the two because pink splash can also fall under the red spot.
+The difference between the two plants is that the tricolor variety tends to be more variegated by having bits of white strewn throughout the green and pink coloring.

 References: